ringcentral/rc-unified-crm-extension/docs/bullhorn.md

 There's also a "Apply to auto log" toggle to turn on this defaulting mechanism for auto log so that the extension won't generate unresolved items due to conflicts over multiple Note Actions.

 ![Bullhorn default Note Action page](img/bullhorn-default-note-action-page.png)

+## Placeholder companies when creating contacts

+Bullhorn requires that every contact be associated with a company.
+When logging calls for new contacts, the Unified CRM extension will first look for a company called, "Placeholder company."
+If a company with that name is not found, one will be created.
+Then the contact will be associated with that company record.
+It is the intent that once the call is complete that an agent do one of the following:

+1. Edit the company called "Placeholder Company" with a more appropriate name and with additional details.
+2. Edit the contact to associate it with a more appropriate company stored in Bullhorn.

+In this way, the Unified CRM extension ensures that all contacts created by it conform to the requirements of Bullhorn so that all contact records are complete.